 Panasonic GX7 versus Olympus E-P5

-The Panasonic Lumix DMC-GX7 and the Olympus PEN E-P5 are two digital cameras that were officially introduced, respectively, in August 2013 and May 2013.
+The Panasonic Lumix DMC-GX7 and the Olympus PEN E-P5 are two enthusiast cameras that were officially introduced, respectively, in August 2013 and May 2013.
 Both the GX7 and the E-P5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P5 is somewhat smaller (4 percent) than the Panasonic GX7.
 However, the E-P5 is slightly heavier (4 percent) than the GX7.
 In this context, it is worth noting that neither the GX7 nor the E-P5 are weather-sealed.